How We Use Meat Stock

 How we like it…

-I make meat stock every week to use in some way every day.
+I make meat stock every week with whatever meat-on-bone or bones from being chewed on (place in freezer after meals to keep them fresh fro stock alongside tops of carrots, onion skins, etc.) to use in some way every day.
 When people come over to eat they’re surprised to see a steaming mug of meat stock at their place setting!
 But it’s normal for us to drink stock in this way, even at breakfast.

 My husband slurps his down with a couple of eggs swirled in at the very end.
 I like mine in a cup with a pinch of salt and my youngest likes his pureed with vegetables and meat.
 My oldest, now a teenager, likes his with konjacu noodles and a crushed clove of garlic.

-We use it as base for soups and stews – it works magic in broccoli-fennel soup or creamy carrot soup – to lift the boring bits and add a touch of savory and satisfaction.
-I also notice that when I cook grains in meat stock we feel fuller after eating.
+We use it as base for soups and stews – it works magic in broccoli-fennel soup or creamy carrot soup – to lift boring bits and add a touch of savory and satisfaction.
+I also notice when I cook grains in meat stock we feel more full after eating.

 I keep quart-sized bags of stock in my freezer that way if I don’t have time to make it fresh, I have back-up.
 If one of us has a sore throat coming on or nasal congestion we drink 2-3 cups of meat stock a day.
 We keep it interesting by chopping fresh greens or chopped meat and minced ginger into the stock.